 The top primary schools charge between CI$9,250-CI$20,910 per year and the top high schools charge between CI$7,086-CI$24,960 per year, but lower fees can be found at other schools.
 Some schools offer a sibling discount.
 Most private schools also prefer fees to be paid per term or annually.
 However, Government schools only go up to the age of 16 (after GCSEs) which does not make for a complete education, so there is enormous pressure on any private school which has a 'Good' rating in their Office of Education Standard report and offers an education to the age of 18.
 These schools can then properly equip a child for entry to university or a vocational training course.

-All Caymanian students accepted at a private school to take A Levels can apply for a scholarship to help pay for their school fees, although there is means testing for this.
-The full tuition fees are paid for both years of their A Level studies up to a total of CI$14,000 per child per year.
-However, the fees are paid directly to the school, they cannot be spent on incidentals including uniforms and the fee does not include the cost of external exams.
-Parent have to pay for each of those.
+All Caymanian students accepted at a private school to take A Levels can apply for a scholarship to help pay for their school fees.
+The full tuition fees are paid for both years of their A Level studies.
+However, the fees are paid directly to the school, they cannot be spent on incidentals including uniforms.
+The government also pays for all external exams.
 Students must get higher passes in GCSE and/or CXC (Caribbean Examination Council) English Language and Mathematics to secure funding.
 All students must obtain a minimum of 3 x C passes in their AS levels at the end of Year 12 in order to get the funding for the second year of 6th form.
 The application period for local scholarship funding is March 1st to April 30th.
 Late applications will not be considered.
 For more information please see the Scholarships page of the Ministry of Education's website: https://moescholarships.gov.ky/.

 Switching Schools